Andy Halliday: Personal life

 Halliday is a boyhood Rangers fan and owned a season ticket for sixteen years.
 He travelled to Manchester in 2008, when Rangers played in the UEFA Cup Final against Zenit Saint Petersburg, missing a school exam in the process.

 Media career

-Since 2020, Halliday has become a frequent member on Open Goal's YouTube channel, particularly on their podcast “Keeping The Ball On The Ground” alongside Simon Ferry, Paul Slane and Kevin Kyle.
+Since 2020, Halliday has become a frequent member on Open Goal's YouTube channel, particularly on their podcast "Open Goal" alongside Simon Ferry, Paul Slane and Kevin Kyle.
+He also regularly appears as a pundit on Clyde 1 Superscoreboard.